PeteyChan/SimpleECS/README.md

 ```
 Anything that can be put into a list can be a component.
 Only one component of each type can be associated with an entity,
-however there's nothing stopping you having a List or array a component.
+however there's nothing stopping you having a List or array as a component.
 Setting more than one component of the same type will simply overwrite the old one.
 The function can take up to 64 components, but entities themselves have
 no component limit.